microsoft/dstoolkit-devcontainers/README.md

 ### Using SSH Keys in Dev Containers

-If you have connected to the origin repository using SSH authentication, you will need to do a bit of setup to reuse your local SSH key inside a devcontainer automatically, which will allow you to interact with the origin repository (git push, git pull etc.) inside the devcontainer.
+If you have connected to the origin repository using SSH authentication, you will need to do a bit of setup to reuse your local SSH key inside a Dev Container automatically, which will allow you to interact with the origin repository (git push, git pull etc.) inside the Dev Container.

 1. Try the recommendations in the official docs: https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials
 1. If the previous step doesn't work, try the below method, that includes a bit of additional code to add keys to the SSH agent.

 Add the following to your ~/.bash_profile or ~/.profile or ~/.zprofile (by default most WSL users will have only a ~/.profile) so an ssh-agent will be started when needed and default keys will be added to the agent.
-The ssh-agent will then automatically forward keys to your devcontainer when its launched.
+The ssh-agent will then automatically forward keys to your Dev Container when its launched.

 ```sh
 # this part taken from https://code.visualstudio.com/remote/advancedcontainers/sharing-git-credentials